HardyScheel/ng-rest-node/README.md

 Building a REST-Backend for Angular with Node.js & Express
 ==========================================================
+Set up a Node.js server-application and create a very basic REST-API using the express framework.

 We build an example frontend and backend and implement a RESTful API to exchange data between them.
 On the software side we will use:
 - Angular 10
 - Node.js 14.8.0 LTS
 - Express Framework 6.14.7
+- BodyParser 6.14.6
 - CORS 2.8.5

 The data we use are hardcoded in the Express server backend because we do not have a database in this tutorial yet.